transferwise/marketing-components/packages/marketing-components/CONTRIBUTING.md

 # How is it built?

-Our UMD bundle is generated using Rollup, our ES just uses Babel.
+Our ES just uses Babel.

 When `yarn build` runs, a file named `stats.html` is generated in the root of the component folder.
 This can be inspected to gather more info about the bundle.